dglebov/exp-net-fundamentals-2025-Q2/projects/env_automation/Journal.md

 ## VCP Settings

-This are VPC setting that we'll use in our cloudn enviroment in AWS:
+These are VPC settings that we'll use in our cloud environment in AWS:
-VPC IPv4 CIDR: 10.200.124.0/24
+VPC IPv4 CIDR: 10.200.124.0/24 (because we created .123 manually)
 IPv6 CIDR Block: No
-Numeber of AZs: 1
+Number of AZs: 1
 Number of public subnets: 1
 Number of Private Subnets: 1
 NAT GW: none